Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

 To do this you will need to use some conditional logic within the function that draws the bricks.
 The `drawBricks()` function uses two loops to draw bricks along columns and rows.

-There are a couple variables here that could be useful you in your quest for colors!
+There are a couple of variables here that could be useful you in your quest for colors!

 `c` is the column number.
 It's used to set the x or horizontal position of a brick.
 This variable counts from 0 to `brickColumnCount`.

 `r` is the row number.
 It's used to set the y or vertical position of the brick.
 This variable counts from 0 to `brickRowCount`.

 To determine the colors you'll need to have a plan.
-First you'll need to decide on the colors you want to use.
+First, you'll need to decide on the colors you want to use.
 The colors are stored as strings but the value can be any color that you could use with CSS.
 Here are a few options:

 **Color Types:**